 - On all packages there is an application rate – don’t follow it.
 Start out only with a half of it.

 When you are ready to fill the spreader – don’t do it on the grass.
 Or if you are doing it – put a tarp under it.
-This will prevent fallen fertilizer to burn the grass at that spot.
+This will prevent fallen lawn fertilizers to burn the grass at that spot.

 A broadcast spreader is a better choice than a drop spreader for homeowners.
-Broadcast spreaders are easier to use because they disperse the fertilizer wider.
-The best thing about broadcast spreader is that there’s less chance you’ll end up with strips in your lawn caused by not overlapping the rows correctly.
+Broadcast spreaders are easier to use because they disperse the lawn fertilizers wider.
+The best thing about broadcast spreaders is that there’s less chance you’ll end up with strips in your lawn caused by not overlapping the rows correctly.
 Broadcast spreaders are much cheaper.
 They start at $32, while drop spreaders start at $84.

 That’s all about lawn fertilizers.
 Hope you have read everything you need and your choice now will be much easier.
-If you need any help or any question, feel free to post a comment below.
-I will answer it within few hours.
+If you need any help or any question, feel free to post a comment below at ForGardening.org.
+I will answer it as soon as possible.